Nanojaw/FRAME/README.md

 `while` loops until a condition is met :

+    while condition
+        (some code)
+    end

 `var` creates a new variable : `var name: size; value`

 `if` creates a conditional code block :

     if condition
+        (some code)
+    end

+`else if` creates a conditional code block which is evalutated if the previous if isn't run :

+    if condition
+        (some code)
+    else if condition
+        (some code)
+    else if condition
+        (some code)
+    end

+`else` creates a code block which is run if the previous if isn't :

+    if condition
+        (some code)
+    else if condition
+        (some code)
+    else
         (some code)
     end